-The ultra-modern office block will provide KoTDA staff and partners a conducive on-site working environment to support accelerated roll-out of the techno city while the data centre will offer reliable infrastructure and business-friendly services through a superior ICT backbone.
+The ultra-modern office block will provide KoTDA staff and partners a conducive on-site working environment to support the accelerated roll-out of the techno city while the data centre will offer reliable infrastructure and business-friendly services through a superior ICT backbone.

 “Our quest is to be a technology disrupter, M-Pesa set the pace; may the centre that we commission today be an incubator for the next big-global technology disruption.
 Right here, made in Kenya for the World,” President Kenyatta said after his extensive tour of the technopolis.